chaup15/cse15l-lab-reports/lab-report-1-week-2.md

 - There are several ways you can speed up the process of editting, copying, and running files in the remote server.
 - One way is writing commands in quotes when running the `ssh` command to run it directly.
 - Another way is using semicolon ( ; ) to run multiple commands in one line.
-- A common and quick way to rewrite the previous code is using the up-arrow on the keyboard
+- A common and quick way to rewrite the previous code is using the up-arrow (↑) on the keyboard

 [![optimizing remote running](https://i.postimg.cc/7YmNzGJ4/Screen-Shot-2022-04-10-at-8-53-02-PM.png)](https://postimg.cc/4mHtk312)
-What I to optimize remote running in the image above was: editting the local file, copying the file using `scp <file> <destination>`, and combining the commands `javac WhereAmI.java; java WhereAmI` to compile and run the program in the remote server in one line.
+What I did to optimize remote running in the image above was: editting the local file, copying the file using `$ scp <file> <destination>`, and combining the commands `javac WhereAmI.java; java WhereAmI` to compile and run the program in the remote server in one line.

+## Summary
+Those are the 6 steps of accessing computers remotely.
+And here is a brief review of what we did:

+1. Install VSCode
+2. Connect remotely into the `ieng6` server using `ssh` command
+3. Run some of the Linux commands
+4. Copy and transfer files using `scp`
+5. Set SSH keygen so you don't have to input password everytime logging in
+6. Optimize remote running using quotations (""), semicolon ( ; ), and the up-arrow (↑)

+I hope you had fun with the process of remote access.
+Thank you for reading!